Jim Renwick: International career

 "The bald pate of Hawick's Jim Renwick was one of the most familiar sights of the 1970s.
 Although the Borderer's lack of hair made him look a deal older, and at times he was overshadowed by the genius of John Rutherford, Renwick was no journeyman.
 Staunch in defence, it was in attack where he was at his most effective.
 A short man, he had the ability to wriggle through tackles and to consistently break the gain line.
 Renwick announced his presence on the international stage with a try on his debut against France".

 Renwick was a slightly unorthodox player, and considered suspect in defence in the early part of his career – this saw him left out of the 1977 Lions – although appearances were deceptive.
 While Renwick never tackled in the classic style, few men got past him; he preferred a high, smothering tackle that also had the benefit of often allowing him to stay on his feet, and therefore stay in the game.

 In Bucharest, in May 1984, Renwick broke Andy Irvine's previous record of 51 caps playing Romania, even though he had missed the first past of the season through injury.

-Equally unorthodox in appearance, the sight of the later Renwick, bald and moustached, slightly rotund, with his head nodding as he ran, jinking and weaving and breaking into open space, was one of the more peculiar joys of international rugby.
-He was a good kicker, but he had a weak left foot, and preferred to run with the ball.
+Renwick was known for his unconventional appearance and playing style.
+Later in his career, he was bald, moustached, and slightly rotund, and was noted for running with his head nodding while using evasive movements to create space.
+He was primarily a right-footed kicker, had a comparatively weak left foot, and preferred to run with the ball.

 He was dropped on the Lions tour, in favour of an English player.

 Allan Massie thought his handling and evasion skills were marvellous:

 "He had marvellous adhesive hands, and perhaps the quickest wit of any midfield player of recent years.
 Indeed he was often at his most dangerous when on the receiving end of a bad pass, for then his ability to dodge and accelerate abruptly from a standing start enabled him to split many defences.
 To see him run out of defence, jinking and swerving, the ball unusually high under his arm, was always exhilarating.
 He was very hard to put down, being powerful in the hips, and quick to slide under the high tackles with a shrug of his shoulders.
 Eels might envy his elusiveness."

 Renwick retired at the beginning of the 1984 season, just before Scotland claimed its first grand slam since 1925.